Soviet submarine S-13: Service history

-In the first half of September 1942, under Malantjenko's command, S-13 sank two Finnish ships, Hera and Jussi H., and a German ship Anna W, totaling 4,042 tons.
+In the first half of September 1942, under Malanchenko's command, S-13 sank two Finnish ships, Hera and Jussi H., and a German ship Anna W, totaling 4,042 tons.
 When S-13 sank the freighter Hera, she fired on the ship's lifeboat but failed to hit it.

 On 15 October 1942, caught on the surface while charging her batteries, S-13 was attacked by the Finnish submarine chasers VMV-13 and VMV-15.
 During her crash dive, the submarine hit the bottom, severely damaging her rudder and destroying her steering gear.
 The following depth charge attack worsened the damage, but S-13 escaped and made it back to Kronstadt.

-During the next three years, Malantyenko was relieved by Alexander Marinesko and S-13 was repaired and returned to sea.
+During the next three years, Malanchenko was relieved by Alexander Marinesko and S-13 was repaired and returned to sea.